SQL DELETE

 DELETE FROM table_name

-condition;Code language: SQL (Structured Query Language) (sql)
+WHERE condition;Code language: SQL (Structured Query Language) (sql)

 SQL DELETE statement examples #

-We will use the employees and dependents tables to demonstrate the DELETE statement.
+We’ll use the employees and dependents tables to demonstrate the DELETE statement.

 employees_dependents_tables

-SQL DELETE one row in a table #
+Deleting one row from a table #

-Suppose David, who has employee id 105, wants to remove Fred from his dependent list.
-We know that Fred has the dependent id 16, so we use the following DELETE statement to remove Fred from the dependents table.
+We know that Fred has the dependent id 16, so we use the following DELETE statement to delete Fred from the dependents table:

 DELETE FROM dependents